Inedo/inedo-docs/Content/proget/feeds/vsix/howto-vsix-consume.md

 To provide developers using VS Code with the above guidance when using VS Code, you can add [Custom Feed Instructions](/docs/proget/feeds/feed-overview/proget-usage-instructions)

-To create custom feed instructions, navigate to your Visual Studio Extensions feed and select "Manage Feed".
+To create custom feed instructions, navigate to your Visual Studio Extensions feed and select "Feed Properties".

 ![manage feed](/resources/docs/proget-vsix-managefeed.png){height="" width="50%"}